alaudet/raspi-sump/docs/manual_install.md

     /home/pi/raspi-sump/raspisump_alternate.py &

-6) Do not forget the ampersand '&' as this will run the script as a background process.
+Note*** Do not forget the ampersand '&' as this will run the script as a background process.

-7) To stop Raspi-Sump:
+6) To stop Raspi-Sump:

     sudo killall 09 raspisump_alternate.py

-8) To monitor the log file in the csv folder while raspi-sump is running;
+7) To monitor the log file in the csv folder while raspi-sump is running;

     tail -f 'csvlogfilename'